iggyigner/dash-chat/README.md

-# Jonathan Iggy Igner's Submission: DashChat with React and a Sketch-based design system + design version control
+# Chat app with React and a Sketch-based design system + design version control
-# DoorDash Frontend Interview Project
 * TLDR: *Build a chat app with real APIs*
-* Time: *3hr - 6hrs* (was having fun, so spent some more time, too)
-* Allowed tools & frameworks: *anything*
-* Show us what you got!

-## Howdy! 👋

-I had an absolute blast hopping into this.
-Looking forward to chatting about it with you all if you're up for it!

-## Getting started
+### Getting started! 👋
 There's a few things you need to get this to work.
 First and foremost, the github link to the private repo for Dash Chat is [here](https://github.com/iggyigner/dash-chat).